nicolasparada/blog/content/posts/passwordless-auth-server.md

 cockroach start --insecure --host 127.0.0.1
 ```

 It will print some things, but check the SQL address line, it should said something like `postgresql://root@127.0.0.1:26257?sslmode=disable`.
-We'll use this to connect to the database latter.
+We'll use this to connect to the database later.

 Create a `schema.sql` file with the following content.